ACTION ALERT!

 In Maine, Medicaid is known as MaineCare.
-It is a state-federal health insurance program that provides provides comprehensive coverage of health and long-term care services to over 365,000 low-income people in Maine.
+It is a state-federal health insurance program that provides provides comprehensive coverage of health and long- term care services to over 390,000 low-income people in Maine.
 Across the state, 20 percent of the population is served by Medicaid.

-Medicaid is the foundation of Maine’s health care safety-net, ensuring access to essential services for low-income families, seniors, people with disabilities, and rural communities.
+Medicaid is the foundation of Maine’s health care safety-net, ensuring access to essential services for low-income families, older adults, people with disabilities, and rural communities.
 As a vital program serving hundreds of thousands across the state, Medicaid funding directly supports community health centers, hospitals, and other provider types, keeping care accessible and affordable for those who need it most.
+For more information about Medicaid supports and impact, click here.

 Medicaid's Role in Maine